ewynn610/corrRNASeq/README.md

             getOption("repos")),
     type="source")

-Finally, the corrRNASeq package can be installed devtools::install_github("ewynn610/corrRNASeq", build_vignettes = T)
+Finally, the corrRNASeq package can be installed:

+devtools::install_github("ewynn610/corrRNASeq", build_vignettes = T)

 To read the detailed vignette with an example analysis, run: